Gowrimurali/Gowrimurali/README.md

-- Hi There 👋
+- # Hi There 👋
-- 👀 I’m interested in Java, Python, MySQL, JMeter
+- 👀 I’m interested in Java, Python, MySQL
 - 🌱 I’m currently working as Junior Consultant in Sparta Global

 <!---